huaxiuyao/Wild-Time/README.md

 - MIMIC-IV
-  - Follow the instruction in `../src/data/mimic/get_mimic_table.ipynb` to download the datasets and get `data_preprocessed.csv`
+  - Follow the instructions in `../src/data/mimic/get_mimic_table.ipynb` to download the datasets and get `data_preprocessed.csv`
   - Run `../src/data/mimic/preprocess.py` to get `mimic_preprocessed_readmission.pkl` and `mimic_preprocessed_mortality.pkl`
-  - Refer to the corresponding running scripts in the scripts folder
+  - Refer to the corresponding running scripts in the `scripts/` folder

 - All other datasets (Yearbook, arXiv, Huffpost, Drug-BA, Weather-Pcpn):
-  - Download the data from [Google Drive](https://drive.google.com/drive/folders/178Os-zwyJ7yL7aBxcR7Il5_0wwiYYqGl?usp=sharing)
+  - Download the data from [Google Drive](https://drive.google.com/drive/folders/178Os-zwyJ7yL7aBxcR7Il5_0wwiYYqGl?usp=sharing) into the folder `./Data`
-  - Refer to the corresponding running scripts in the `scripts/` folder
+  - Refer to the corresponding scripts in the `scripts/` folder

 ## Acknowledgement
 We thank the authors of all baselines.
 Most of our implementations follow the corresponding original released versions.
 We gratefully acknowledge the help of Zhenbang Wu in the preprocessing of MIMIC-IV dataset.